-Financial Advisory - In the short to intermediate term, we expect that the U.S. macroeconomic environment will likely be the strongest of the developed economies.
-Certain legal decisions in the U.S. reinforce the importance of independent advice, and the global scale and breadth of our Financial Advisory business allows us to advise on large, complex cross-border transactions across a variety of industries.
+• Financial Advisory - In the short to intermediate term, we expect that the U.S. macroeconomic environment will likely be the strongest of the developed economies.
+Certain legal decisions in the U.S. reinforce the importance of independent advice, and the global scale and breadth of our Financial

+Advisory business allows us to advise on large, complex cross-border transactions across a variety of industries.
 Conditions for our Financial Advisory business in Europe also appear to be improving.
 We continue to develop our range of advisory capabilities, in particular in Europe, with our Sovereign Advisory, Restructuring and Capital Advisory businesses.
 In addition, we believe our businesses throughout the emerging markets, Japan and Australia position us for growth in these markets, while enhancing our relationships with, and the services that we can provide to, clients in developed economies.
-We have also established the Lazard Africa initiative, to leverage our sovereign and corporate expertise in this rapidly growing region, for our clients in both developed and developing countries.

-Asset Management - Generally, we have seen increased investor demand across regions and investment platforms.
+• Asset Management - Generally, we have seen increased investor demand across regions and investment platforms.
 In the short to intermediate term, we expect most of our growth will come from defined benefit and defined contribution plans in the developed economies because of their sheer scope and size.
 Over the longer term, we expect an increasing share of our AUM to come from the developing economies in Asia, Latin America and the Middle East, as their retirement systems evolve and individual wealth is increasingly deployed in the financial markets.
 Our global footprint is already well established in the developed economies and we expect our business in the developing economies will continue to expand.
 Given our globally diversified platform and our ability to provide investment solutions for a global mix of clients, we believe we are positioned to benefit from growth that may occur in the asset management industry.
-We recently extended the global footprint of our Asset Management business by opening new offices in Zurich, Singapore and Dubai.
+We recently extended the global footprint of our Asset Management business by opening new offices in Zurich, Singapore, Dubai and Dublin.
 We are continually developing and seeding new investment strategies that extend our existing platforms.
 Recent examples of growth initiatives include the following investment strategies: Emerging Markets Debt, Core Emerging Markets Equity, Emerging Markets Small Cap Equity, Real Estate, Managed Volatility Strategies, Middle East North African Equities and Asian Equities.